 DVDs, games, and books are searchable on the Library Catalog (For a full list of movie titles: Click on Reserve Desk > Search For "movie" > Click on Lookup Items on Reserve by Course Name).

-Albany students, faculy, and staff may borrow from other libraries in New York's Capital District.
+Albany students, faculty, and staff may borrow from other libraries in New York's Capital District ONLY after all of ACPHS's library resources have been fully utilized.
+This includes InterLibrary Loan.
 The Direct Access Program (DAP) allows our library users in good standing to borrow materials directly from participating libraries throughout the region.

 Some libraries will only lend to certain groups, such as faculty or graduate students.
 Please be sure to check in advance.
 You are responsible for abiding by the rules and regulations of each of the libraries from which you borrow.